OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 # Salary

-Depending on the applicant's past experience, between 2000 € and 3000 € of ``salaire net'' (salary after non wage labour cost but before income tax) monthly.
-Equivalently, this is a ``salaire brut'' of up to 46200 € yearly, or a ``salaire brut chargé'' (total cost for the project) of up to 5500 € monthly.
+Depending on the applicant's past experience, between 2000 € and 3000 € of monthly "salaire net" (salary after non-wage labour cost but before income tax).
+Equivalently, this is a "salaire brut" of up to 46200 € yearly, or a "salaire brut chargé" (total cost for the project) of up to 5500 € monthly.

 # Location